TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 ## Instructor's Notes

 1. **Do Now**
-    * Hand out syllabus for students to begin reading.
+    * Hand out syllabus for students to begin reading [Sign Up Guide pdf].
 2. **Syllabus**
 	* Guide students through the syllabus, pausing for questions as needed.
     * Make sure to note the overarching goals for the course: create functioning Python programs, learn to use basic data types, and learn to use a text-based language.